 The City of Sydney estimates around 1.1 million live audiences will witness the glamorous fireworks across 48 vantage points, with 425 million watching from home worldwide.

-Stephen Gilby, City of Sydney's events program manager, said at 11pm, the Sydney Harbour Bridge and boats on the water will light up white as a symbol of unity, and its pylons will display the word 'Peace'.
+Stephen Gilby, City of Sydney's events program manager, said at 11pm, the Sydney Harbour Bridge will light up white to commemorate the victims of the Bondi massacre.

 "It will be a powerful message on a global stage," he said.

-There will be a one-minute silence to show solidarity with the Jewish community, and crowds will be asked to shine their phone torches in solidarity.
+There will be a one-minute silence to show solidarity with the Jewish community, and crowds will be asked to shine their phone torches.

-"After a tragic end to the year for our city, we hope that New Year’s Eve will provide an opportunity to come together and look with hope for a peaceful and happy 2026," Sydney Lord Mayor Clover Moore said.
+"After a tragic end to the year for our city, we hope that New Year's Eve will provide an opportunity to come together and look with hope for a peaceful and happy 2026," Moore said.

 NYE events with increased security will also go ahead at Coogee, Parramatta and on the city's northern beaches.